-The Boundary Scan Order tables show the order in which the bits are connected.
+The Boundary Scan Order on page 18 show the order in which the bits are connected.
 Each bit corresponds to one of the bumps on the SRAM package.
 The MSB of the register is connected to TDI and the LSB is connected to TDO.